 - (a) Plat Required.
 An approved plat shall be required for every subdivision within the municipal limits of the Town.
-It is unlawful to file or record a plat of a subdivision of land with the Weld County Clerk and Recorder, or to use any plat of a subdivision of land for purposes of sale or building development until such plat is approved by the Town. - (b) All plans of streets or highways proposed for public use, and all plans and plats of land laid out inproposed for subdivision or building lots, shall beand the streets, highways, alleys or other portions of the same intended to be platted and dedicated to a public use or to the the use of purchasers or owners of lots fronting thereon or adjacent thereto.
-Said plat and , shall be submitted to the Planning Commission and Board of Trustees for review and subsequent approval, conditional approval or disapproval.
+It is unlawful to file or record a plat of a subdivision of land with the Weld County Clerk and Recorder, or to use any plat of a subdivision of land for purposes of sale or building development until such plat is approved by the Town. - (b) All plans of streets or highways for public use, and all plans and plats of land laid out in subdivision or building lots, and the streets, highways, alleys or other portions of the same intended to be dedicated to a public use or the use of purchasers or owners of lots fronting thereon or adjacent thereto, shall be submitted to the Planning Commission and Board of Trustees for review and subsequent approval, conditional approval or disapproval.
 No plat shall be recorded in any public office unless the same shall bear thereon, by endorsement or otherwise, the approval of the Planning Commission and/or Board of Trustees.
 Acceptance of proposed dedications by the public shall be given by separate action of the Board of Trustees. - (c) In their interpretation and application, the provisions of this Article shall be held to be minimum requirements for the promotion of the public health, safety, and welfare.
 If any provision of this Article conflicts with the requirements of any other applicable and lawfully adopted rules, regulations, or ordinances, the more restrictive or that imposing the higher standards shall govern.